LibrariesHacked/librarieshacked-web-content/README.md

 What it is
 ----------

-All content on the { libraries: hacked } website is stored in markdown (.md) format.
+All content on the website is stored in markdown (.md) format.
 The website uses a Content Management System called Pico that does not rely on any external database, but uses files stored within a content directory.

 This repository holds all the content.
 Directories are used to split the content into sections.